 AWS Elemental MediaPackage SLA Exclusions

-The Service Commitment does not apply to any unavailability, suspension or termination of an AWS Elemental MediaPackage Service, or any other AWS Elemental MediaPackage Service performance issues: (i) caused by factors outside of our reasonable control, including any force majeure event or Internet access or related problems beyond the demarcation point of the applicable AWS Elemental MediaPackage Service; (ii) that result from any actions or inactions of you or any third party; (iii) that result from you not following the best practices described in the AWS Elemental MediaPackage User Guide on the AWS Site; (iv) that result from your equipment, software or other technology and/or third party equipment, software or other technology (other than third party equipment within our direct control); or (v) arising from our suspension or termination of your right to use an AWS Elemental MediaPackage Service in accordance with the AWS Agreement (collectively, the “AWS Elemental SLA Exclusions”).
+The Service Commitment does not apply to any unavailability, suspension or termination of an AWS Elemental MediaPackage Service, or any other AWS Elemental MediaPackage Service performance issues: (i) caused by factors outside of our reasonable control, including any force majeure event or Internet access or related problems beyond the demarcation point of the applicable AWS Elemental MediaPackage Service; (ii) that result from any actions or inactions of you; (iii) that result from you not following the best practices described in the AWS Elemental MediaPackage User Guide on the AWS Site; (iv) that result from your equipment, software or other technology; or (v) arising from our suspension or termination of your right to use an AWS Elemental MediaPackage Service in accordance with the AWS Agreement (collectively, the “AWS Elemental SLA Exclusions”).
 If availability is impacted by factors other than those used in our calculation of the Error Rate, then we may issue a Service Credit considering such factors at our discretion.

 - “Error Rate” means (i) the total number of Errors returned by AWS Elemental MediaPackage divided by (ii) the total number of Requests during a given five minute interval.
 If you did not make any Requests in a given 5-minute interval, that interval is assumed to have an Error Rate of 0%.
 We will calculate the Error Rate as a percentage for each five minute interval in the monthly billing cycle.
 The calculation of the Error Rate will not include Errors that arise directly or indirectly as a result of any of the AWS Elemental MediaPackage SLA Exclusions.